 Asbestos on the USS Sam Houston

-The choice of asbestos used on the USS Sam Houston and other navy vessels was made because of several factors.
-Asbestos was not expensive, was readily abundant, could be used for insulating and fireproofing, and did not add a lot of extra weight.
-As a bonus for the tight and oddly-shaped spaces in a submarine like the Sam Houston, asbestos is flexible and can be shaped and fitted to any shape or size.
+Asbestos was used on the USS Sam Houston and other navy vessels because it was cheap, readily abundant, could be used for insulating and fireproofing, and did not add a lot of extra weight.
+As a bonus for the tight and oddly-shaped spaces in a submarine like the Sam Houston, asbestos is flexible easy to shape.

-The torpedo rooms and the areas around the reactor and turbines in a submarine like the Sam Houston were places that much of the asbestos was used for fireproofing and insulating.
+Torpedo rooms and the areas around the reactor and turbines in a submarine like the Sam Houston were where much of the asbestos was used for fireproofing and insulating.
 It was also used extensively around pipes that ran throughout the ship as fabric insulation and wrappings.
 The mineral was also used in many other parts and areas of the ship, from firefighting gear to valves and gaskets.